topher-lo/PyShopper/README.md

 - `scikit-learn`
 - `theano`

-To use `pydera`, you must first clone this repo:
+To use `PyShopper`, you must first clone this repo:
 ```
 git clone git@github.com:topher-lo/PyShopper.git
 cd [..path/to/repo]